Carpet Museum of Iran

 Where to Stay near Carpet Museum of Iran

 Carpet Museum of Iran is located in the heart of Tehran, so you have plenty of options to choose from for your stay.
 You can actually see the 5-star Laleh International Hotel from the museum.
-Also,Varzesh Hotel, Hejab Hotel, Espinas Khalij Fars Hotel, Omid Hotel, Persian Enghelab Hotel, and Ideal AP Hotel are other hotels that you can choose.
+Also,Varzesh Hotel, Hejab Hotel, Espinas International Hotel at the Boulevard, Tehran (Ex.
+Persian Gulf Hotel (Khalij-e Fars), Omid Hotel, Persian Enghelab Hotel, and Ideal AP Hotel are other hotels that you can choose from.

 Found Carpet Museum of Iran attractive?
 Explore more…